Transport fuel prices and taxes

 - ‘Real’ is the price corrected for inflation, using 2005 as the baseline year.

 - ‘Average, all fuel, unleaded petrol equivalent (real, weighted by consumption)’ is the consumption-weighted average of the ‘All fuel, unleaded petrol equivalent (real)’ line across the full time series.

-Fuel prices used include the cost price, excise duty and VAT.
-The units used are Euros per litre.
+The units used in this indicator are Euros per litre.

 Policy context and targets

 Fair and efficient transport pricing is a crucial precondition for sustainable transport.
 It implies that users pay for the full (environmental and social) costs of transport.
-Therefore price and tax level of fuel are important for three key reasons:
+Therefore the price and tax level of fuel are key variables to monitor.

 Fuel taxes are the subject of a variety of EU initiatives.
 The European transport White Paper (EC, 2001) proposed to "harmonise excise duty on diesel for commercial uses, which in practice would be higher than the current average tax on diesel".
 The aim of this harmonisation is to achieve better internalisation of external costs.
-Harmonisation also aims to improve the internal market by establishing level playing field for shippers from different EU Member States and create more stable prices in road transport.
+Harmonisation also aims to improve the internal market by establishing a level playing field for shippers from different EU Member States and creating more stable road transport prices.
 However, a 2002 Commission proposal to do so was rejected by the Council.
-The proposal resulted in decreases in excise duty incomes for several countries, up to 50 % in the UK.
-Also transport organisations argued against fuel tax revision.
-More recently in the European transport White Paper of 2011 (EC, 2011), the Commission has proposed to “revise motor fuel taxation with clear identification of the energy and CO2 component” by 2016.
+The proposal resulted in decreases in excise duty incomes for several countries – up to 50 % in the UK – while transport organisations argued against fuel tax revisions.
+More recently, in the European transport White Paper of 2011 (EC, 2011), the Commission proposed to “revise motor fuel taxation with clear identification of the energy and CO2 component” by 2016.

 Related policy documents

 COM (2001) 370 final.
 European transport policy for 2010.